PacktPublishing/Hands-On-Exploratory-Data-Analysis-with-R/README.md

-# Book Name
+# Hands-On Exploratory Data Analysis with R

 <a href="https://www2.packtpub.com/big-data-and-business-intelligence/hands-exploratory-data-analysis-r?utm_source=github&utm_medium=repository&utm_campaign=9781789804379"><img src="https://packt-type-cloud.s3.amazonaws.com/uploads/sites/3096/2019/05/cover.png" alt="Book Name" height="256px" align="right"></a>

-This is the code repository for [Book Name](Packt UTM URL of the Book), published by Packt.
+This is the code repository for [Hands-On Exploratory Data Analysis with R](https://www2.packtpub.com/big-data-and-business-intelligence/hands-exploratory-data-analysis-r?utm_source=github&utm_medium=repository&utm_campaign=9781789804379), published by Packt.

-**Subtitle from EPIC**
+**Become an expert in exploratory data analysis using R packages**

 ## What is this book about?
-First Paragraph from the Long Description
+Hands-On Exploratory Data Analysis with R will help you build not just a foundation but also expertise in the elementary ways to analyze data.
+You will learn how to understand your data and summarize its main characteristics.
+You'll also uncover the structure of your data, and you'll learn graphical and numerical techniques using the R language.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:
-* Learn how to manage users, groups, and permissions
+* Learn powerful R techniques to speed up your data analysis projects
-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Import, clean, and explore data using powerful R packages
-* Setup SSH for remote access, and connect it to other nodes
+* Practice graphical exploratory analysis techniques
-* Understand how to add, remove, and search for packages
+* Create informative data analysis reports using ggplot2
-* Use NFS and Samba to share directories with other users
+* Identify and clean missing and erroneous data

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/178980437X) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>